theprogmatheus/Solary-Economy/README.md

-# Solary-Economy
+# Solary-Economy 1.8.8
-Um plugin de economia simples e leve para seu servidor spigot 1.8
+A simple and lightweight money plugin for your spigot server